bryangottschalk/aws-connect-vanity-converter/README.md

 ## Cleanup

 To delete the sample application that you created, use the AWS CLI.
-Your stack name comes from when you initially deployed the application via sam deploy.
+You set the stack name yourself when you initially deployed the application via sam deploy.

 ```bash
 aws cloudformation delete-stack --stack-name yourstackname